What Types Of Estates Do We Handle?

 Whether your estate is simple or complex, Oxner Legha Law Firm is here to help you define your objectives and create a Last Will and Testament and an estate plan that suits you and your family and meets the requirements of Texas.
-We are Texas based law firm that intimately understands the Texas Estates code, which governs the requirements of a Texas will.
-We are based in Cypress, but surrounded by Houston.
-We have drafted wills for clients allover Texas and for individuals living abroad that have property in Texas.
-A change in circumstances is usually why a person/family may want a Will to be drafted: getting married, having a baby, getting a divorce, or undergoing surgery.
+We are a Texas-based law firm that intimately understands the Texas Estates Code, which governs the requirements of a Texas will.
+We are based in Cypress but surrounded by Houston.
+We have drafted wills for clients all over Texas and for individuals living abroad who have a property in Texas.
+A change in circumstances is usually why a person/family may want a Will to be drafted: getting married, having a baby, getting a divorce or undergoing a surgery.
 We will walk you through the choices as they relate to your specific situation and family dynamic to help you determine how your property should be divided and who to name your executor and trustee.

 Is it expensive to get a Will Done?

 No. While you may feel that having a will drafted is an unnecessary expense, the costs of administrating an estate without a will in Texas can be more expensive than if you had a proper will, which is a cost to be borne by your estate, leaving less to your beneficiaries.

 How do I avoid Probate of my estate?